haje01/forword/README.md

 - [한국어](#한국어)

 <a name="english"></a>

 ## English

 ## Introduction
-forword is a simple library for quickly searching forbidden words in text messages.
-It reads a text file containing forbidden words and rapidly detects them within any given text message.
-It is available as implementations for various programming languages.
+Forword is a simple library designed for quickly searching banned words in text messages.
+It reads a banned words .csv file and efficiently identifies banned words in a given text message.
+The library is available for various programming languages.

-### Main Features
+### Key Features
-- Load a text file with forbidden words
+- Load text files with registered banned words
-- Fast search for forbidden words in any text
+- Fast search for banned words in a given text
-- Detects forbidden words even when they are interleaved with spaces or symbols
+- Ability to search for banned words even if they contain spaces or symbols
-- Provides functionality to replace detected forbidden words
+- Replace detected banned words
-- Supports multiple languages (UTF-8)
+- Multilingual support (UTF-8)

 ### Supported Languages

-The library supports the following languages and character sets.
-For every supported language, accented characters are normalized to their base form and searches are case-insensitive.
+The following languages and scripts are supported.
+For all supported languages, accented characters are normalized to their base characters, and case is ignored.

 - **Latin-based:**
   - English